 MOLEA makes it mandatory for new joiners to understand the law relating to forced or compulsory labor and human trafficking.
+MOLEA held an online training session on the modern slavery act for both executives and staff in FY 2022.

 7. Future Plans